Solution92/Analysis-of-Israeli-Palestinian-Conflict-from-2000-to-2023-Using-Power-BI/README.md

 FROM War) AS percentage
 FROM War GROUP BY took_part_in_the_hostilities;

--- Round up the above to two decimale places
+-- Round up the above to two decimal places
 SELECT
   took_part_in_the_hostilities,
   ROUND(COUNT(*) * 100.0 / (SELECT COUNT(*) FROM War), 2) AS percentage